 What Are the Guard and Reserves?

 In short, the National Guard and Reserves are a reserve component designed to back up the active duty military.
-Members of the Reserve Corps typically work on a part-time basis in order to maintain proficiency in their career field.
+Members of the Reserve Corps typically work on a part-time basis to maintain proficiency in their career field.

 Similarities of Guard and Reserves: